0ZeroDivision/Plateau/README.md

 # Plateau

-Stabilize your flow state with a focus synth backed by cutting edge [cognitive research](#research).
+Stabilize your flow state with a focus enhancing synth based on cutting edge [cognitive research](#research).

-Tune your frequencies in the app and overlay your own study music in another tab or with the upload button for maximum effect.
+Tune the frequencies to your preference and let it run in the backround.
+You can overaly music in another tab or in the built-in player.

 Run locally or on our web instance: https://plateau-player.vercel.app/